For the past decade, we’ve seen a push from retailers to incorporate robotics and automation into their facilities.

 Additional online order automation

-Many other retailers are following suit with a variety of less expensive robots that allow them to compete with giants like Amazon, Kroger, and Walmart.
+Many other retailers are following suit with a variety of smaller-scale, less expensive robots that allow them to compete with giants like Amazon, Kroger, and Walmart.
 The Gap is using Kindred’s robot to sort, pack, and ship items.

 Depending on the robotics and automation system a retailer decides to deploy, its building needs can change dramatically.
 With a system like Alert Innovation’s Alphabot, buildings can be built taller to minimize the footprint necessary to create a fulfillment center.
 Other small-scale systems can be implemented that place online orders into bins for employees to package for shipment.
 These smaller-scale systems have minimal impact on space and improve overall efficiency.